-Habitat for Humanity Roaring Fork Valley (RFV) opened its so called ReStore 2.0 to the public January 18 and has created quite a buzz in the community ever since.
+Habitat for Humanity Roaring Fork Valley (RFV) opened its so called ReStore 2.0 to the public on January 18, creating quite a buzz in the community ever since.
 After years of planning and a true community effort, the local Habitat affiliate has a “Home” of their own–built with the same environmental consciousness that they put into the affordable housing units they build.

-With the affiliate’s desire to have the best ReStore in the country, customers are delighted with the attractive building from the moment they pull into the parking lot.
-The goal of creating a one-stop customer shopping experience helped drive the design team’s focus.
-ReStore has a bright, open, spacious, uncluttered showroom, where Habitat displays extensive treasures in an easy to shop space.
+This affiliate’s has desired to have the best ReStore in the country, and customers have been delighted with their attractive building from the moment they pull into the parking lot.
+The idea of a a one-stop customer shopping experience helped drive the design team’s focus.
+ReStore has a bright, open, spacious, uncluttered showroom, where Habitat displays its extensive treasures in an visually pleasing layout.

-Habitat RFV was also keenly aware that they had a sustainable business model that needed a permanent location in the valley, versus their prior situation of rising rents and moving from store to store which was inefficient and costly.
-Through a construction loan from Alpine Bank, an affordable mortgage from USDA Rural Development, a grant from CORE and donations from the founding partners (Alpine Bank, Bob Young, Connie & Jim Calaway, Bighorn Toyota, The Gardener Foundation, and the Morgridge Family Foundation), the dream became a reality!
-In the end, Habitat RFV will be saving money by owning their own building, guaranteeing a stable future for employees and all the while building more affordable homes in the communities they serve.
+Habitat RFV was also keenly aware that their a sustainable business model needed a permanent location in the valley, versus their prior inefficient and costly situation of rising rents and moving from store to store.
+Through a construction loan from Alpine Bank, an affordable mortgage from USDA Rural Development, a grant from CORE and donations from the founding partners (Alpine Bank, Bob Young, Connie & Jim Calaway, Bighorn Toyota, The Gardener Foundation, and the Morgridge Family Foundation), their dream has become a reality!
+In the end, Habitat RFV will be saving money by owning their own building, guaranteeing a stable future for employees and building more affordable homes in the communities they serve.

-Shoppers from all over the Western Slope have been delighted, saying things like:
+Shoppers from all over the Western Slope have been giving glowing testimonials:

 “The prices are so much better now that they are in the new building.
 Wow, over 40,000 sq. ft. of shopping.
 I go all the time now.”
 Rachel, Google 5-star review